Rural Minnesota needs you to vote.

 Our infrastructure should meet our changing needs.

 Climate change is bringing more frequent and extreme weather challenges – from fires and floods to poor air quality.
 This means that when we build, we need to build better.
-We can take advantage of federal and local funding to build smarter, in ways that cost us less and give us more:
+When we take advantage of federal and local funding, we can take build smarter, in ways that cost us less and give us more:

-- Roads and bridges should be built to survive the 500-year storms and floods
+- Roads and bridges should be designed to withstand extreme weather, including storms and floods that were once considered rare but are now becoming more common.

-- Natural spaces should be planted and integrated into the landscape to prevent erosion and serve as a sponge for the water that runs off hardscapes.
+- Natural spaces should be protected and integrated into the landscape to prevent erosion and absorb water from rainfall and increased runoff.

-- Buildings should be made resilient with solar and battery storage, heat pumps or networked geothermal to save us money, reduce pollution, and keep us powered even if a transmission line goes down.
+- Buildings should be equipped with solar panels, battery storage, heat pumps, or networked geothermal to save money, reduce pollution, and keep us powered even if a transmission line goes down.

 Plan now to be ready in case disaster comes.

-Should disaster strike, how will our community respond?
-Will it rebuild to replace?
-Or rebuild to make better.
-The days after a disaster are a difficult time to think about infrastructure.
-Cities and towns across Minnesota, even small ones like ours, should have conversations now so when and if there is a need to rebuild, the community has a road map and vision to guide the rebuilding process.
+Should disaster strike, how will your community respond?
+Will it rebuild just to replace what was lost?
+Or rebuild stronger with smarter infrastructure?
+The days after a disaster aren’t the right time to start planning.
+Cities and towns across Minnesota– even small ones – should start these conversations now, so that if rebuilding is needed, the community has a clear plan and vision to guide the way forward.

 Looking out for our neighbors, whether they are down the road or across the globe: this is what we are good at in rural Minnesota.

-Whether we call it unusual weather or we call it climate change, we are all living with the same thing:
+Whether we call it unusual weather or climate change, we are all experiencing the same thing:

-More extreme storms, record-breaking heat waves, dwindling winters, more droughts, more floods, more tornadoes, more wildfires, and the more damage that comes with it.
+More extreme storms, record-breaking heat waves, dwindling winters, more droughts, floods, tornadoes, wildfires, and the damage that comes with them.

-Insurance companies raising rates, reducing coverage, and leaving markets — including Minnesota – are a tangible result of what science has told us: If we stay on the same course, disasters from changing climate will keep increasing in number and growing in severity.
+Insurance companies are raising rates, cutting coverage, and even leaving entire states like Minnesota because of the growing risk of severe storms.
+This is a tangible result of what science has told us: if we stay on the same course, disasters from climate change will continue to increase in number and severity.

-But ever-increasing damage from climate change is only inevitable if we fail to take action.
+But the increasing damage from climate change is only inevitable if we fail to act.

-But it will be the actions we take collectively that shift us to a better future – that moves us off the trajectory of growing chaos to one that restores our climate.
-Reduces catastrophe.
-Repairs tomorrow.
+But it will be the actions we take collectively that will lead us to a better future – one that meets all of our needs and confronts the reality of our climate.

-Fortunately, taking care of what binds us is what we are good at in rural Minnesota.
-Looking out for our neighbors.
-Bringing in the crops.
-Building the new fire station.
-Honoring our veterans.
-Together we can work to solve climate change, too, as long as we don’t look the other way.
+Fortunately, taking care of what binds us together is something we do well in rural Minnesota.
+We look out for our neighbors.
+We build the fire station.
+We bring in the crops.
+We honor our veterans.
+Together, we can tackle the challenges of climate change, too—if we choose to face them head-on.

-Climate change is happening because we have burned fossil fuels to run our economy for the last 150 years.
-Those fossil fuels gave us what we needed then: power.
-Power to feed, power to cool, power to make, power to move.
-And the power to build something better.
+Climate change is happening because we have burned fossil fuels to power our economy for the last 150 years.
+Those fossil fuels gave us what we needed at the time: energy to feed, cool, make, and move.
+But they’ve also come at a cost we can no longer ignore.

 We don’t need to accept a future with an unlivable climate.
-We can turn it around.
+We can take steps now to lessen its effects and protect our communities and ecosystems.

 Here’s what it takes:

-- Governments that keep investing in the technologies that help us transition, and
+- Governments that invest in the technologies that help us transition.

-- Supporting the real solutions that make our lives better and leaving false solutions behind.
+- Support for the solutions that make our lives better and rejection of the false solutions that leave communities behind.

-Confronting climate change is about making the decision that helps instead of the decision that harms.
+Confronting climate change means making the decisions that help instead of the decisions that cause harm.
 We can pull together to do that.
 Pulling together is what we do best.

-Our aquifers held the water for our grandparents and need to hold the water for our grandchildren – but they won’t if we give it away, let industry pollute it, or allow it to run dry.
+Our aquifers held the water for our grandparents and should do the same for our grandchildren – but they won’t if we give it away, let industry pollute it, or allow it to run dry.

-Rural places are facing increasing water challenges with supply uncertainties exacerbated by drought and the water intensity of industrial agriculture.
+Rural places are facing increasing water challenges, as droughts and water-hungry industrial farming practices making water supplies less certain.
 Many of our waters are unfit for swimming and fishing, and our aging drinking water treatment systems need costly upgrading and maintenance.

 Now is the time to make significant investments in our water systems.
 Federal and state money has been allocated to help communities make these investments.